cwz6h/Mouse-Prank/README.md

 > **I Own This Program As This Is Not A Fork Of Any Other Program And Was Made From Scratch With No Source Code.**

-> **You Can However Download It And Modify It In Your Own Way If You Would Like And Publish It As A Fork On Github.**
+> **You Can However Download It And Modify It In Your Own Way If You Would Like.
+And Publish It As A Fork On Github.**

 **Programmed By hackNcode.
 (J.B.
 3)**